Connor Joe Player Props: Pirates vs. Cubs

 - The pitching staff for the Cubs has a collective 8.5 K/9, which ranks 22nd in the league.

-- The Cubs have a 4.15 team ERA that ranks 14th among all league pitching staffs.
+- The Cubs have a 4.13 team ERA that ranks 13th across all MLB pitching staffs.

-- Cubs pitchers combine to allow 65 home runs (one per game), the sixth-fewest in the league.
+- The Cubs surrender the seventh-fewest home runs in baseball (67 total, one per game).

-- His most recent time out was on Thursday against the Los Angeles Angels, when the righty tossed 5 1/3 innings, surrendering four earned runs while allowing five hits.
+- His last time out came on Friday against the Los Angeles Angels, when the left-hander threw six innings, surrendering two earned runs while giving up seven hits.

-- In 10 games this season, the 31-year-old has amassed a 6.80 ERA and 8.5 strikeouts per nine innings, while giving up a batting average of .287 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.